wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getnodeaddresses.md

 ---
-title: bch:getnodeaddresses \[POST\] {disallowed}
+title: bch:getnodeaddresses  {disallowed} - Bitcoin Cash
-description: Return known addresses which can potentially be used to find new nodesin the network
+description: Example code for the bch:getnodeaddresses  {disallowed} json-rpc method. Сomplete guide on how to use bch:getnodeaddresses  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters